 Even as a kid Curry was, in his own words, “kind of more muscular than everyone else around.”
 By his junior year of high school, he was the strongest member of the football team, though he was only 170.
-At 19, he finally succumbed to all the calls to enter a bodybuilding contest and won not just the novice but the open overall, as well.
+At 19, he finally succumbed to all the calls to enter a bodybuilding contest and won not just the novice but also the open overall.

 2. A fairy tale came true.

 In August 2000, Brandy Leaver enrolled in a high school in Nashville, Tennessee, 4000 miles from her childhood home in Hawaii.
 Talk about culture shock.
 On her very first day, the very first person she met was Brandon Curry, a football player and wrestler.
 They became best friends, but just friends.
 She encouraged him to try bodybuilding, but he said he’d never stand on a stage in a Speedo.
 Before the school year was over, she returned to Hawaii.
 The end.

 But it was just the beginning.
 They kept in touch.
 And as the years went by, she rose in prominence as a fitness model as he ascended the NPC ranks.
 They reconnected at the 2006 Mr. Olympia, where both were handing out samples at expo booths, and when she was probably more famous (2005 Miss Hawaiian Tropic USA) than he was.
 They were in the same industry, but still they lived worlds apart.